 With this in mind, Sabi Sabi has always endeavoured to focus its community involvement on projects that benefit and involve staff, their families and respective communities.
 Our mission is to make a difference by fostering the success and upliftment of our neighbours in the communities bordering the Sabi Sand Reserve.
 To the west Sabi Sabi borders the rural Shangaan villages of Huntington, Lillydale and Justicia in the Limpopo Province of South Africa, where many of Sabi Sabi’s staff live.

-With an average dependency ratio of 1:30 they represent tangible ‘benefits beyond boundaries’ to many people.
+With substantial numbers of dependents in their respective communities this represents tangible ‘benefits beyond boundaries’.
 It should be noted that the relationship is reciprocal; the employees themselves provide a loyal service to the company in all aspects of the operation from the workshop, Safari department, hospitality and marketing.
 The company in turn invests in human resources, recognises talent and believes in promoting its employees on merit and accomplishment.
 An ongoing internal training programme is in place that promotes and encourages skills development.

 Financial benefits through employment are but one aspect of benefits.
 The focus of community projects is sustainability, ownership and accountability – in other words a partnership approach rather than a hand out.